What should you do when your furniture reaches the end of its useful life?

 Fifth, unlike plastic laminate and manufactured wood substrates, solid wood is completely recyclable and reclaimable.
 Even if they make it into the landfill, they biodegrade.
 That’s not the case with most laminate furniture.

-Finally, we have a robust two pronged program to manage our furniture when it reaches the end of its useful life on campus.
+Finally, we have a robust three pronged program to manage our furniture when it reaches the end of its useful life on campus.